Jeffrey Pullicino Orlando: Malta Council for Science and Technology

 He oversaw the development of Malta's National Interactive Science Centre (Esplora), a state of the art facility which has become one of Malta's foremost visitor attractions.
 The development of Esplora involved the rehabilitation of the former Bighi Naval Hospital, which was in a state of imminent collapse, into a 22,000 square metre complex which includes a unique Planetarium and well over 200 interactive exhibits.
 This complicated project, which was partly financed by EU Structural Funding, was completed in two and a half years.
 Esplora was inaugurated by Prime Minister Joseph Muscat on 28 October 2016.
 The centre was selected by the European Commission as one of the Emblematic Projects for the 30th Anniversary of the Cohesion Policy in April 2018.
+It was recognised as one of the top 10% of attractions globally on TripAdvisor.

+An MCST audit carried out by the National Audit Office in 2022, his last full year at the helm, resulted in the Council being commended for 'good practice' and cited by the Governance Action Directorate of the Office of the Prime Minister as a role model for other governmental entities.